| Home David Mertz

 majority of them were Reformed - Palatines, Swiss,

--Reading Daily Times, Rev. J. W. Early, July
+and Huguenots. -Reading Daily Times, Rev. J. W. Early, July

 2 - November 8, 1907